JamesJPaterson/recipes_directory/projects/social_network/template.md

 # Model class
 # (in lib/albums.rb)

-class Album
+class UserAccounts

   # Replace the attributes by your own columns.
+  attr_accessor :id, :username, :email_address
+end

+class Posts

+  # Replace the attributes by your own columns.
-  attr_accessor :id, :title, :release_year, :artist_id
+  attr_accessor :id, :title, :content, :user_account_id
 end

 # The keyword attr_accessor is a special Ruby feature